react-simple/react-simple-util/README.md

 # React Simple!
 Utility Library
 Basic utility functions for React application development.

-This documentation is for version 0.5.0.
+This documentation is for version **0.6.3**.

 Supports the following features:
-- Equality and relational **comparers** for value types, arrays, dictionaries and objects; deep comparison customizable with callbacks.
+- Equality and relational **comparers** for value types (string, number, Date, boolean or any **ValueType**), arrays, dictionaries and objects; deep comparison customizable with callbacks.
 - **Iteration** and **deep copy** helpers for arrays, dictionaries and objects fully customizable with callbacks
 - Guid support
 - Depth-first and breadth-first **recursive iteration** helper
 - Unary and binary **operator evaluation** dynamically over values
 - **Content types** and formats
-- **Logging** with different log levels; by default to the console, but customizable with dependency injection
+- **Logging** with different log levels; by default to the console, but customizable with dependency injection.
 - **Call context** support for hierarchically embedding code blocks and accessing current context and context history from embedded code
-- Forced **update of subscribed components** from other components which allows fine tuning React updates and provides a way for inter-component communication.
+- **Forced update of subscribed components** from other components which allows fine tuning React updates and provides a way for inter-component communication.
 For flux-like global state check the **useGlobalState()** hook in the **react-simple-state** package which along with React context provides a great alternative to the boilerplate heavy Redux.
 - **Dependency injection** for pluggable architecture.
 All the important methods can be replaced with custom implementation by setting **REACT_SIMPLE_UTIL.DI** members.
 - See **Unit tests** for samples for all features